CodeXCourses/level-2-course-content/week-7/README.md

 ### Assignment

-- Complete the remaining exercises from the "Remote" section on [Learn Git Branching](https://learngitbranching.js.org/).
 - Execute a rebase operation on a feature branch and integrate changes from the main branch.

 ## Day 5: Comprehensive Review and Mini-Project